xychcz/S3Fit/manuals/advanced_usage.md

 define the the new extinction function that output $A_\lambda/A_V$, and remember to specify the new extinction law as the default one by modifying `ExtLaw = ExtLaw_NEW`.

+## Support new Star Formation History (SFH) function

+If you would like to use a new SFH function, please navigete to the `sfh_factor()` function in `SSPModels` class in `s3fit.py`, and append the new SFH function after the `'constant'` SFH.
+The time variable of SFH function is already defined as `evo_time`.
+The parameters used for SFH starts from the 3rd parameter in the input `ssp_config` (the 0th to 2nd parameters are used for velocity shift, FWHM, and extinction).
+Please remember to confirm the number of the input parameters match the required one in the new SFH function.

 ## Support new emission lines

 Please navigate to the `set_linelist()` function in the `ELineModels` class in `s3fit.py` to add new emission lines.